AntonioTorres23/OpenGL_Notes/Storing Data Types In a Vector.md

 Next we do a bunch of indexing of each object and seeing what values are in each member.
 Remember we pushed A first so A will be 0 and B will be 1.
 If you run this you will see the differences in them and how we can access the members within the vector.

 As you can see vectors can store some pretty complex things.
-Making them su
+Making them super versatile.

+How does this apply to OpenGL.
+Much of our model and mesh header files happen to contain vectors that house structures within a vector, allowing us to